touranisatyajit/outpace_official_minimalistic/README.md

+Due Credits to the authors for this amazing work.

 # OUTPACE

 This is a Pytorch implementation of **OUTPACE** from our paper: "Outcome-directed Reinforcement Learning by Uncertainty & Temporal Distance-Aware Curriculum Goal Generation" (ICLR 2023 Spotlight)